Master of Professional Kinesiology Program Director

 In addition to being an associate professor in the Department of Kinesiology, I am also the graduate program director for the Master of Professional Kinesiology program and the director of the SeniorFit exercise program at the Brock-Niagara Centre for Health & Well-Being.
 My research investigates body image – and in particular positive body image – and physical activity across diverse populations.
 Using both qualitative and quantitative approaches, my students and I try to understand factors that can improve positive body image and reduce negative body image, including exercise, yoga, and educational approaches.
 We have worked with university students, middle-aged and older adults, and those with multiple sclerosis, Parkinson’s disease, cardiovascular disease, and cancer.
-We look at both physiological and psychological measures of body image.
-I am also interested in research looking at the exercise environment and it can be structured to promote adherence and positive psychological outcomes.
+We look at both physiological (e.g., cortisol) and psychological indicators of body image.
+I am also interested in looking at the exercise environment and how it can be structured to promote adherence and positive psychological outcomes.
 Over the past year, we have also started investigating the impact of COVID-19 on physical activity and the impact of online fitness programming, especially in older adults and those with chronic disease.

-- How physical activity increases positive body image
+- How physical activity and yoga increase positive body image

 - Cortisol responses to body image threats